Sameh-Nabil/bybit_tradingview_integration/README.md

 1. Fork this repo on Github so you can use Github actions for your own deployment.

 2. Clone your forked repo to your computer.
 (Do not clone this repo) Note: If you use 2FA on your GitHub account, you will need to clone the repo through SSH.
+3. Delete `firebase.json` and `.firebaserc` in the root folder, if present.
-3. Create an API key for your ByBit account.
+4. Create an API key for your ByBit account.
    [Testnet API Link](https://testnet.bybit.com/app/user/api-management) |
    [Regular API Link](https://www.bybit.com/app/user/api-management) (use at your own risk)
-4. Copy down both the API Key and the Private Key.
+5. Copy down both the API Key and the Private Key.
-5. Go to the settings of your forked repo and click on "Secrets"
+6. Go to the settings of your forked repo and click on "Secrets"
-6. Click on "New repository secret"
+7. Click on "New repository secret"
-7. Name the first secret as `API_KEY` and enter the API Key from ByBit into the value field.
+8. Name the first secret as `API_KEY` and enter the API Key from ByBit into the value field.
-8. Repeat this for the private key, naming it `PRIVATE_KEY`
+9. Repeat this for the private key, naming it `PRIVATE_KEY`
-9. Run `npm install` in the root directory of the project and in the `functions` directory
+10. Run `npm install` in the root directory of the project and in the `functions` directory
-10. Create a new Firebase project in the [Firebase Console](https://console.firebase.google.com/u/0/)
+11. Create a new Firebase project in the [Firebase Console](https://console.firebase.google.com/u/0/)
-11. Click on Functions under the Develop heading on the left side bar.
+12. Click on Functions under the Develop heading on the left side bar.
-12. Press "Upgrade project" (this will allow you to use cloud functions in your project)
+13. Press "Upgrade project" (this will allow you to use cloud functions in your project)
-13. Proceed through the dialog boxes to upgrade your project (there is very little chance you will be charged for your usage)
+14. Proceed through the dialog boxes to upgrade your project (there is very little chance you will be charged for your usage)
-14. Return to your terminal and run `npm install -g firebase-tools` if you have not already installed them.
+15. Return to your terminal and run `npm install -g firebase-tools` if you have not already installed them.
-15. Now run `firebase init` in the root folder to initialize your Firebase project.
+16. Now run `firebase init` in the root folder to initialize your Firebase project.
-16. Select `Functions` from the menu.
+17. Select `Functions` from the menu.
 This is the only required feature at this time.
-17. In the next menu, choose `Use an existing project` and select the project you previously created.
+18. In the next menu, choose `Use an existing project` and select the project you previously created.
-18. ```
+19. ```
     What language would you like to use to write Cloud Functions?
 JavaScript Do you want to use ESLint to catch probable bugs and enforce style?
 No File functions/package.json already exists.
 Overwrite? (y/N) n